pradnyajk/Pancreatic_cancer_detection/README.md

 The script runs in the current directory.

-**Step 6**: Prediction results will be saved in `predictions.csv` which includes predicted pacreas CT images.
+**Step 6**: Prediction results will be saved in `predictions.csv` which includes predicted output of pacreas CT images.